Author – Nithish S

 Andhra Pradesh State Road Transport Corporation (APSRTC) has proposed to deploy 350 electric buses in five cities namely Vijayawada, Vizag, Tirupati, Kakinada and Amaravati.
 The first phase of this project is estimated to cost ₹746 crores with each bus costing ₹2.18 crores.
 The Andhra Pradesh government has taken up this new project as an effective measure to reduce fuel costs and to create awareness about fuel-saving among the public.

-Kerala has also set an ambitious plan under which the state government aims to bring in 1 million electric vehicles.
+Kerala has also set an ambitious plan under which the state government aims to bring in 1 million electric vehicles under the FAME India program.
 These will include 200,000 two-wheelers, 50,000 three-wheelers, 3,000 buses, 1,000 goods carriers and 100 ferries.
 The government will build charging infrastructure for the e-vehicles in collaboration with NTPC and Energy Efficient Services Limited.
 Under the new EV policy, Kerala State Road Transport Corporation and Kerala Automobiles Limited have partnered with a Swiss electric bus manufacturer named HESS to manufacture 8,000 e-rickshaws and e-buses.